 Retired UCC Minister

-David grew up on the Eden Seminary campus in St. Louis where his father was on the faculty and his mother taught at the Seminary’s preschool.
-Theological education has always informed David’s life and perspective; he is deeply interested
+Mehl grew up on the Eden Seminary campus in St. Louis where his father was on the faculty and his mother taught at the Seminary’s preschool.
+Theological education has always informed Mehl’s life and perspective; he is deeply interested

 in furthering vibrant relationships between the church and seminaries.
 During his years in pastoral ministry in St. Louis,